Scenario Planning: Preparing for What’s Next

 - Responding to sudden market changes like a competitor going out of business or multiple competitors joining forces in a merger.

-Create a plan in five simple steps.
+Create a strategic plan in five steps.

-- List driving forces.
+Of course, the overarching goal of businesses is sustainable, profitable operations.
+Creating a roadmap is even more important during uncertain economic times.
+A McKinsey & Company survey observed that 90% of CFOs used at least three scenarios in planning.3 Blending models to create a comprehensive strategic plan may be more complex, but basic steps should include:- List driving forces.
 What external and internal factors could impact your business goals?
 Use the PESTLE approach to identify the key political, economic, social, technological, legal, and environmental shifts that will affect your organization.

 - Develop a range of plausible scenarios.
-The objective here is to identify and assess trends that are most likely to occur and have the greatest potential to affect your organization.
+The objective is to identify and assess trends that are most likely to occur and have the greatest potential to affect your organization.
+Describe each possible event, who's involved, what strategies come into play and their associated outcomes.
+Consider good, better, and best responses, as well as what a bad response might be.
+Also ask what immediate, interim, and future responses could be.
 These become the basis of the planning process.
+Align your resources with scenario outcomes for more effective allocation that optimizes their use.

 -